 Berkeley Open Infrastructure for Network Computing (BOINC) is a grid computing platform that lets you contribute the unused compute power of your PCs and mobile devices to various research and scientific projects.
 The client software is available for Linux, Windows, Android, macOS and other platforms and it supports GPU computing on NVIDIA, AMD and Intel GPUs.

-I initially began be contributing to the SETI project (the Search for Extra-Terrestrial Intelligence).
-Here’s the national leader-board for Guyana for the SETI@Home project.
-Compute power you donate to SETI@Home is used to analyze data from radio telescopes all over the world looking for low bandwidth radio waves from space that could signal the existence of technology capable of creating such waves, which we assume would be developed by an extra-terrestrial alien intelligence.
+I initially began contributing to the SETI@Home project (the Search for Extra-Terrestrial Intelligence).
+Here’s the national leaderboard for Guyana for SETI@Home.
+Compute power you contribute to SETI@Home is used to analyze data from radio telescopes all over the world looking for low bandwidth radio waves from space that could signal the existence of technology capable of creating such waves, which we assume would be developed by an extra-terrestrial alien intelligence.

 My BOINC Combined Stats